ggeorgovassilis/fauxjsp/README.md

 ## Change log

+0.0.9
+- released to maven central, otherwise identical to 0.0.5-SNAPSHOT

 0.0.5-SNAPSHOT
 - implemented <%@page %> directive for content type and character encoding
 - ability to handle tagfiles and JSPs in classpath locations